-Performance objectives are set by the Corporate management and approved by the Board.
-The Performance objectives are measured quarterly and they also constitute a part of the discussion between the responsible Board Member and Head of ESG & Quality.
-A report regarding the Group's performance objectives and their development is produced and sent to the Board's responsible for ESG for quarterly reviews.
-Discrepancies and (negative) trends regarding target achievement are reported to the Board which decides if any corrective actions should be taken in order to achieve the defined targets.
+Performance objectives are set by corporate management and approved by the Board.
+The performance objectives are measured quarterly, and they also constitute a part of the discussion between the responsible Board member and the Head of ESG & Quality.
+A report regarding the Group's performance objectives and their development is produced and sent to the Board member responsible for ESG for quarterly review.

+Discrepancies and (negative) trends regarding target achievement are reported to the Board, which then decides if any corrective actions should be taken to achieve the defined targets.